zonemaster/zonemaster-backend/docs/Configuration.md

 **Deprecated.** Use MYSQL.host or POSTGRESQL.host instead.

-The host name of the machine on which the engine is running.

-Ignored by the SQLite database engine.

 The MYSQL.host and POSTGRESQL.host properties take precedense over this.

 ### database_name

 **Deprecated.** Use MYSQL.database, POSTGRESQL.database or SQLite.file instead.

-The name of the database to use, except for SQLite database engine where it holds the full path to the SQLite database file.

 The MYSQL.database, POSTGRESQL.database, SQLite.file properties take precedense
 over this.